The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution to the muon $g-2$ from lattice QCD: Results

 The darker inner band indicates only statistical uncertainties while the lighter outer band includes systematic uncertainties estimated from the variation of fitting choices discussed above.
 At all virtualities shown, the statistical errors dominate the total uncertainty.
 In addition to the available experimental data, we also show the Canterbury approximant (CA) result from Ref.~\cite{Masjuan:2017tvw}.
 We observe reasonable agreement between our results, the experimental data and the CA data.

 From the parameterization of the momentum dependence of our TFF data we extract the decay width, slope parameter, and $\amu{\eta}$.
-As with the estimate of the TFF itself, we repeat the calculation for all choices of the analysis parameters to determine systematic errors associated with tail fits of $\ampl$ and the $z$-expansion.
-A detailed breakdown is given in the supplemental materials.
-For the decay width the resulting systematic uncertainty stems mainly from the variation in the fits of the tails of $\ampl_{\mu\nu}(\tau)$ and $\tau_c$, for the slope parameter it is governed solely by the variation of $\tau_c$, and for the HLbL pole contribution it is dominated by the conformal fit order $N$.
+As with the TFF itself, we repeat the calculation for all choices of the analysis parameters to determine systematic errors associated with tail fits of $\ampl$ and the $z$-expansion.
+A detailed breakdown is given in App.~\ref{app:error-estimation}.
+For the decay width the resulting systematic uncertainty stems mainly from the variation in the fits of the tails of $\ampl_{\mu\nu}(\tau)$ and $\tau_c$, while for the slope parameter and the HLbL pole contribution it is mainly due to the conformal fit.
 The total error, however, is always dominated by the statistical uncertainties.
-We also observe a mild systematic dependence on $t_{\eta}$, as detailed in the supplemental materials, which points to the fact that excited-state and possibly $\eta'$-meson contributions to the transition amplitude are not completely eliminated at the smaller values of $t_{\eta}$.
+We also observe a mild systematic dependence on $t_{\eta}$, as detailed below, which points to the fact that excited-state and possibly $\eta'$-meson contributions to the transition amplitude are not completely eliminated at the smaller values of $t_{\eta}$.
 We conservatively quote results obtained at our largest value of $t_{\eta} \simeq 1.11\,\mathrm{fm}$ for which the statistical uncertainty is largest and covers the results at the smaller $t_{\eta}$ values.